 Regardless of your dietary habits, you may be deficient in one or more vitamins and minerals.
 You can take a multivitamin to ensure that all of the necessary vitamins are present in your diet.
-However, this is not an effective way to meet vitamin needs of everyone.
+However, this is not an effective way to meet the vitamin needs of everyone.

 Different people need different types of vitamins at different times during their lives due to differences in metabolism, activity levels, gender, and age among other factors.